RTMP Server Hosting: What It Is and How to Access It

 Flash is dead, but RTMP protocol most certainly is not.
 HTML5 video players have become the standard in video streaming since they are compatible with any device and operating system.
 They are also very easily customizable, which is essential for broadcasting at the professional level.

 Streaming with an HTML5 video player requires HLS delivery.
-The HTML5 video player and HLS protocol were developed to meet the growing need for a set compatible with accessing online video content from a mobile device.
+The HTML5 video player and was developed to meet the growing need for a set compatible with accessing online video content from a mobile device.
 In addition, HTML5 and HLS made up for gaps and deficiencies left in the Adobe Flash player.

 Simply put, HLS is to HTML5 as RTMP is to Flash player.